FROM OUR UNITED METHODIST BOOK OF DISCIPLINE 2016:

 The UMC also “deplores acts of hate and violence against people based on sexual orientation or gender identity” and believes “human rights and civil liberties are due all people, regardless of sexual orientation.”
 In 2015, the UMC openly celebrated the federal legalization of same-sex marriage in all 50 states.

 Homosexuality was first openly debated at General Conference in 1972, resulting in its first statement regarding homosexuality in Methodist history.
 That year, delegates were discussing the newly-proposed Social Principles, which offer the church’s positions on social issues.
 Prior to 1972, there were no statements explicitly condemning or condoning homosexuality.
 The proposed Social Principles stated “homosexuals as well as heterosexuals should have their human and civil rights protected.
 All people are of sacred worth.”
 Don Hand, a legal attorney and lay delegate from Southwestern Texas, stood up at the last minute to offer an additional phrase as an amendment: “though we do not condone the practice of homosexuality and consider this practice incompatible with Christian teaching.”
 In this last-minute confusion, the General Conference adopted his amendment.
 The Social Principles are protected by a supermajority vote and global ratification of any changes.
 Since 1972, until 2024, the denomination maintained the position that “the practice of homosexuality is incompatible with Christian teaching.”
-This language was intended to draw a distinction between orientation and practice or behavior.
-It implied that it is acceptable to have internal same-sex desires (orientation) while also condemning those who acted on those impulses (practice).
-Sexual relations were to be affirmed only within the covenant of monogamous, heterosexual marriage (between one man and one woman).

 In May of 2024, the 850-member top legislative body (of clergy and lay delegates), with overwhelming affirmation, voted to remove all restrictive language in the Book of Discipline, and to begin including more affirmative language.
 For instance, we define marriage as “between two people of faith.”